vasudevan-s/Apple-e-commerce-Shop-Web-Automation-suite/README.md

 This web automation suite showcases automation of Apple e-commerce shop website.
-It uses the following depedencies.
+It uses the following dependencies.

 <pre>
 TestNG